 The income of the Institute is exempt from tax under Income Tax Ordinance 2001.
-During the year the Institute has obtained an exemption certificate from taxation authorties in order to avoid application of section 113 of the said Ordinance.
+The Institute has obtained an exemption certificate from taxation authorities against application of section 113 of the said Ordinance relating to turnover tax.

 19. FINANCIAL INSTRUMENTS AND RELATED DISCLOSURES